Crave-Worthy Sugar Cookies

 This post may contain affiliate links.
 Read my full disclosure policy.

 These sugar cookies are truly crave-worthy: buttery and rich in flavor with a crisp exterior and soft interior.
-I discovered the recipe years ago on the King Arthur Flour website, and it’s been my go-to for sugar cookies ever since.
+I discovered this recipe years ago on King Arthur Flour, and it’s been my go-to sugar cookie recipe ever since.
+What makes them so special?
+Unlike many sugar cookie recipes that rely on shortening, these are made with cream cheese and butter for a tender texture and perfect flavor.
+A touch of almond extract also adds a subtle, unmistakable flavor that really sets them apart.

 What You’ll Need To Make Crave-Worthy Sugar Cookies